chadhollman/hrsa-grants-api/README.md

 - If a database.sqlite file exists in the root dir of the project delete it
 - run in this order create_db_schema.py, and populate_db.py
 - run api.py in your environment as you see fit
 - (optional) on local just running api.py is fine.
-However if you want to test this in a server you will have to configure port 5000 to be opne, and will want to run api.py in a detached terminal multiplexer such as screen.
+However if you want to test this in a server you will have to configure port 5000 to be open, and will want to run api.py in a detached terminal multiplexer such as screen.
 If you want to server it will SSL you will need a WSGI server such as, Gunicorn, and then will have to configure a reverse proxy such as, Ngnix, to server that with SSL.
 Something like the certbot package from Let's Encrypt can be used to obtain a SSL certificate.
 This entire step is optional for development, and even for demoing on a basic server.
 However all of the above should be done to use this in production.

 ## Using Our API
 takes Grantee_Name, and returns info on all grants they have been awarded